This post originally appeared on VICE Canada.

 Lately, Kenney is leading that charge.

-Several weeks ago, he claimed Russian bombers buzzed a Canadian warship in the Black Sea during a NATO maritime exercise designed at poking the Russian Bear.
+Several weeks ago, he claimed Russian bombers buzzed a Canadian warship in the Black Sea during a NATO maritime exercise designed to poke the Russian Bear.
 Kenney's claims were eventually debunked as hyperbole by NATO itself.

 Protecting our "sovereignty" in the Far North is a direct nod to Russia, given Canada's own battle for its Arctic borders with the former world superpower—a serious development amid actual fears about what Russia will do next.